Formo vs. Mixpanel: Which Analytics Platform Is Right for Web3 Teams?

 Early-stage crypto teams need to prove product-market fit quickly.
 Formo gets you from zero to actionable insights in hours: connect your contracts, install the SDK, and start tracking immediately.
 No indexers, no ETL, no data engineering required.

-If your engineers are building protocol features rather than maintaining analytics infrastructure, Formo removes the distraction.
-Product teams can self-serve analytics without relying on data engineers to set up new events or troubleshoot indexing issues.
+If your engineers should be busy building product features rather than maintaining analytics infrastructure, Formo removes the distraction.
+Product teams can set up analytics in less time and use fully self-serve dashboards without relying on data engineers to set up new events or troubleshoot complex indexing issues.

 Pricing Comparison